 If you are deemed to have made gifts beyond your authority then the OPG could apply to the Court of Protection to have you suspended or removed from your role as an attorney/deputy.
 You may be asked to apply for retrospective approval of any gifts or even be asked to return them.
 In the worst cases the matter may be referred to the police and there have been cases where attorneys and deputies have been imprisoned for defrauding those they were meant to be acting for.

 - However, you can claim expenses

 You can claim expenses for things you must do to carry out your role as an attorney or deputy.
-This can include things like travel costs or hiring professionals such as accountants to fill out things like tax returns on behalf of the donor.
+This can include items like travel costs or hiring professionals such as accountants to fill out forms like tax returns on behalf of the donor.

 You can also claim for things like postage and stationery.
 Again keep clear records of what you have spent on what.
 If an attorney/deputy wishes to make a gift but lacks the authority to do so under the power of attorney/ deputyship then they must apply to the Court of Protection.
 The Office of the Public Guardian is not able to approve such gifts – only the Court of Protection.
 This is also the case if you wish to amend the will of someone who lacks capacity.

 To do so you will need to demonstrate that it is in the donor’s best interests.
 It is important to note that even if someone lacks the mental capacity to manage their finances they may still be able to make a will.
 You will need to take legal advice before filling in the necessary forms with the Court of Protection.
 You will also need to tell other people what you have done.17